remarkjs/remark-lint/packages/remark-lint-no-heading-like-paragraph/readme.md

 ## When should I use this?

-You can use this package to ensure that no broken headings are user, which instead will result in paragraphs with the `#` characters shown.
+You can use this rule to check markdown code style.

 ## Presets